 THE PROCESS OF FUSION

-When two light atoms overcome the barriers separating them to become one atom, they release a certain amount of energy that was once “binding energy” into kinetic energy.
+When two light atoms overcome the barriers separating them to become one atom, they release a certain amount of what was once “binding energy” into kinetic energy.
 This is emitted when the fused atom heats up and ejects a highly energized neutron.
-In deuterium tritium fusion, as featured, the atoms come together for a single instant as helium-5, before immediately decaying into the more stable helium-4 and a neutron.
+In deuterium-tritium fusion, as featured, the atoms come together for a single instant as helium-5, before immediately decaying into the more stable helium-4 and a neutron.
 That neutron is very energetic, and can then be captured in a medium, heating that medium to turn a turbine.

 AGNI FUNCTIONAL OVERVIEW